KiltedCode/khandaria-campaign/adventures/the-final-countdown.md

 Having forgotten her code word until the end, she exclaimed it, hoping he would understand.
 The party all readied for their modes of ariel transportation. `Faleor` helps `Pawtrick` be a little more manageable in size with his _wand of harmless form_, but also to make the _flying carpet_ a little less crowded. `Mel` decides to join them on the rug in order to get more "humorous background" on `Belsaran`, much to his chagrin. `Mel` is clearly looking to hit on all the uncomfortable marks of his past, to help him in his composition.

 It is early afternoon before they get fully on their way.
 For some added protection, `Pylia` and `Katla` cast **hide from animals** on all the party members.
 The plan is to stay higher in order to try and spot the army but stay along the ridge to be a little less obvious.
-The heroes hope to be able to note the direction of the army to `Guros` when they return to better prepare the city's defenses.
+The heroes hope to be able to note the direction of the army to `Gurrus` when they return to better prepare the city's defenses.

 [back to the adventures](/adventures/)